zognin/tp/docs/DeveloperGuide.md

        <br>Expected: No recipe is edited.
 Error details shown in the result display box.
 1. Finding recipe by keywords
     1. Prerequisites: There are exactly 2 recipes in the recipe bookmarks list.
-       One has the recipe name "Apple Pie", the other has the recipe name "Banana split".
+       One has the recipe name 'Apple Pie', the other has the recipe name 'Banana split'.
     1. Test case: `find-r rn/apple`
-       <br>Expected: Recipe bookmarks list only shows the recipe with the recipe name "Apple Pie".
+       <br>Expected: Recipe bookmarks list only shows the recipe with the recipe name 'Apple Pie'.
     1. Test case: `find-r rn/chocolate`
        <br>Expected: Recipe bookmarks list shows 0 recipes.
     1. Test case: `find-r rn/`